 - death or incapacity of parents.

-Notably, irreconcilable differences is also a common reason why a child may wonder how to get emancipated in Australia.
+Notably, irreconcilable differences are also a common reason why a child may wonder how to get emancipated in Australia.

-However, if Courts are approached for this reason, firstly, evidence must be provided showing that all involved parties have tried to resolve differences through mediation or counselling services.
+However, if this is the ground for application, firstly, the evidence must show that all involved parties have tried to resolve differences through mediation or counselling services.
 If mediation and counselling attempts have failed, a Court hearing date will be provided to the parties.

-Once a court order is made, if the application is heard and approved, the parents will no longer have any authority over the child.
+Once the court issues an order approving the application, the parents will no longer have any authority over the child.
 In this case, the state becomes the guardian of the child.
-Notably, such court orders are not commonly made.
-Great emphasis is given in making the families resolve their disputes and conflicts.
+Notably, the courts don’t usually make such orders in order to liberate a child from their parents.
+Family courts give great emphasis to helping families resolve their disputes and conflicts.

-Most importantly, the Court will make orders which will ensure the safety and protection of the child.
+Most importantly, the Court will make orders that will ensure the safety and protection of the child.

 Now you know that the answer to how to get emancipated in Australia is by making an application to the Children Courts.
 Notably, the process of emancipation is relevant only to children who are under 18 years of age.
-For children who are over 18, there is no “legal” process and they simply become estranged from their parents.
+For children who are over 18, there is no “legal” process, and they simply become estranged or become liberated from their parents.

 - The child will continue living with his/her family because it is safe to do so, and the State will help the family in resolving issues wherever required.

-- The child will continue living with his/her family provided that an undertaking or a formal pledge is given.
+- The child will continue living with their family, but as a requirement, there must be an undertaking or a formal pledge.

 - The child will not live with the family as it is unsafe for the child.
-The child will be removed from the family for a temporary period – of up to 12 months.
-Once issues have been resolved, the family will be reunited.
+Thus, the child will be separate from the family for a temporary period of up to 12 months.
+Finally, when a resolution exists, the child will reunite with the family.
+Courts may also recommend the child to live with an extended family member.

-- Because of irreconcilable differences and because issues cannot be resolved, a carer will need appointed for the child who can be a member of the family.
-This carer will have parental responsibility of the child for a period of 2 years.
+- Because of irreconcilable differences and because there is no resolution to the issues, the Court will appoint a carer for the child who can be a member of the family.
+This carer will have parental responsibility for the child for a period of 2 years.

-- A long-term carer will be appointed for the child.
+- The Court may appoint a long-term carer for the child.
 This carer will have parental responsibility until the child turns 18 years old.

-- A permanent carer will be appointed for the child.
+- The Court may also appoint a permanent carer for the child.
 This carer will have sole parental responsibility over the child.

 As briefly mentioned above, the topic of how to get emancipated in Australia is only relevant to children who are under 18 years.
 The legal process of emancipation is related to children who are under 18 who wish to divorce their parents.

-For children who are over 18, since they are already legally recognised as adults, there is no process of applying to the Children’s Courts.
-However emotional estrangement may occur wherein the adult child loses emotional connect with his/her parents.
+Moreover, there is no need to undergo an application process for children who are over 18, since it is the age of legality.
+However, emotional estrangement may occur wherein the adult child loses emotional connection with his/her parents.

 Often, this leads to disputes in the future when the adult child has a child of his/her own.
 In such cases, the parents of the adult child wish to connect with their grandchild.
 However, because of the breakdown of the relationship between the adult child and his/her parents, the adult child may prevent his/her parents from maintaining a relationship with the grandchild.

 In this case, from a legal standpoint, the grandparents can apply for a parenting order.
-The court will the consider if it is in the best interests of the child (i.e. the grandchild) to have a a relationship with the grandparents (the estranged parents of the adult child).
+The court will consider if it is in the best interests of the child (i.e., the grandchild) to have a relationship with the grandparents (the estranged parents of the adult child).

-How To Get Emancipated In Australia: Obtain Advice
+How To Get Emancipated in Australia: Family Law Advice

 This article explored the question of how to get emancipated in Australia and detailed the legal processes involved in doing so.
-However, while making applications, it is required that you obtain legal guidance from the right authorities.
+However, while making applications, getting legal advice from the right sources will be of big help.

-For all emancipation related enquiries, reach out to the Department of Communities & Justice (NSW) here.
-For all other family law enquiries or for more information, contact our team today.
+Are you a young adult who wants to be free from abusive parents?
+For all emancipation-related enquiries, reach out to the Department of Communities & Justice (NSW) here.
+For all other family law enquiries or for more information, contact our team today if you have more questions like “how to get emancipated in Australia?”.